LinuxTerminali/crickbuzz_cricket_score/README.md

 *  Clone this project

-* create virtulenv  by using 'virtulenv cric'
+* create virtulenv  by using 'virtualenv cric'

 * Once in the virtualenv, install requirements using 'pip install -r requirements.txt'